 Courses count for related field if they have a course number in these departments: African and African American Studies; Anthropology; East Asian Studies; Economics; Government; History; History of Science; Psychology; Social Studies; Studies of Women, Gender, and Sexuality.
 We will accept up to two related field courses for concentration credit.
 Sociology courses can also be used for related field.
 Courses that are cross-listed with Sociology may count for Sociology elective credit or related field credit.
 You may double count one course for both primary and secondary field credit.

-Students must receive passing grades (with the exception of Sociology 156 as noted above) for concentration credit.
+Students must receive passing grades for concentration credit.
 Students wishing to graduate with Honors in Sociology must, in addition, write a thesis (see Senior Thesis and Honors Requirements and Grades below).

 Students may take up to two of the Sociology Electives or Related Field Courses Pass/Fail or Sat/Unsat.
 This includes concentration credit issued for study abroad.
 Sociology 99A/B are not included.